 The final word

 Can I smoke weed after tooth extraction?
-The answer is yes and you should.
-You will decrease pain which is common in this case scenario and you will get the ability to fight off inflammation using natural ingredients and natural help.
-The only side effect that might occur is dry mouth, but if you consume a lot of water it won’t happen.
+I’m not a doctor and I can’t possibly be familiar with your individual case.
+I always recommend to do your own research.
+But what I can tell you for sure is that weed helps decrease pain, which is common in this case scenario and you will get the ability to fight off inflammation using natural ingredients and natural help.
+The most common side effect that might occur is dry mouth, but if you consume a lot of water it won’t be the case.